PACSW Women's Mentoring Program

 - ls there a cost to participate?
-There is no cost for mentors or mentees to participate in the program.
+There is no cost to participate in the program.

 - ls my participation confidential?
-Mentors and mentees will be required to keep the content of discussions confidential, but participation in the program will not be disseminated outside of PACSW.
+Mentors and mentees will be required to keep the content of discussions confidential and participation in the program will not be disseminated outside of PACSW.
 We may ask participants for testimonials about their experience in the program.